Where We Be

 gazebo, a few colorful buildings, and a mission at one end add interest.

-The mission was active with parishioners singing hyms during our visit.
+Parishioners were singing hyms during our visit.
+The city's

 Our thoughts exactly!
 All kidding aside, this is a great shopping